 I am intrigued by the human body and gut health.
 Our complex makings make us a truly amazing machine that can endure so much.

 Meet the Founder

-Sue Wilson spent 20 years in social work counselling children and families suffering from abuse and learning and behaviour disorders.
+Suzy Wilson spent 20 years in social work counselling children and families suffering from abuse and learning and behaviour disorders.
 She has gone on to complement this work with alternative therapies and nutrition, working with the complete system of mind, body and spirit to heal and balance people’s health.

-Sue is a trained Colon Hydrotherapist and a member of the International Institute for Complementary Therapists (IICT) and currently Bottoms Up is the only IICT-approved training provider in colonics, ensuring therapies are properly covered for professional indemnity and public liability.
+Suzy is a trained Colon Hydrotherapist and a member of the International Institute for Complementary Therapists (IICT) and currently Bottoms Up is the only IICT-approved training provider in colonics, ensuring therapies are properly covered for professional indemnity and public liability.
 She is currently working towards Government accreditation of her closed colonics course.

 Her counselling experience benefits Bottoms Up clients, because when we release physically with a colonic treatment, we may release emotionally as well.
 Not surprising when you realise the colon is considered our “second brain” where serotonin (our happy drug) is produced and stored.
-Sue is uniquely qualified to guide you through the physical and emotional experience.
+Suzy is uniquely qualified to guide you through the physical and emotional experience.

 Nutrition has always interested Suzy and she quickly realised how important this is to ensure long-term results with colonics.
 After some research she came across The Body Ecology Diet, founded by Donna Gates.
 Suzy has trained with Donna since 2006 and has used Body Ecology principles to assist people to reclaim their digestive health.
 In 2014, Suzy completed her training with the International Institute of Nutrition.
 She is constantly researching current thoughts on this topic and supports a probiotic and wholefood diet.